-- Verify a candidate's identity; - Obtain (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity); - Obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available; - Verify the candidate's mental and physical fitness to carry out their work responsibilities.
+- Verify a candidate's identity.
+Best practice is to check the birth certificate, where this is available; - Obtain (via the applicant) an enhanced DBS certificate (including barred list information, for those who will be engaging in regulated activity); - Obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available; - Verify the candidate's mental and physical fitness to carry out their work responsibilities.
 A job applicant can be asked relevant questions about disability and health to establish whether they have the physical and mental capacity for the specific role; - Verify the person's right to work in the UK.
-If there is uncertainty about whether an individual needs permission to work in the UK, we will follow advice on the GOV.UK website; - if the person has lived or worked outside the UK, make any further overseas checks the school consider appropriate including the EEA check (THIS MAY NEED TO BE AMENDED UPON BREXIT) - Verify professional qualifications, as appropriate; we will use The Teacher Services' system to verify any award of qualified teacher status (QTS) and the completion of teacher induction and probation - Check that a person taking up a management position is not subject to a section 128 direction made by the Secretary of State. - Check that the candidate is not disqualified under the Childcare Act 2006 (2018 regulations) where relevant
+If there is uncertainty about whether an individual needs permission to work in the UK, we will follow advice on the GOV.UK website; - if the person has lived or worked outside the UK, make any further overseas checks the school consider appropriate - Verify professional qualifications, as appropriate; we will use The Teacher Services' system to verify any award of qualified teacher status (QTS) and the completion of teacher induction and probation - Check that a person taking up a management position is not subject to a section 128 direction made by the Secretary of State. - Check that the candidate is not disqualified under the Childcare Act 2006 (2018 regulations) where relevant